I-57 hit-and-run crash leaves 2 dead near Riverdale; closes northbound lanes, Illinois State Police say

 The vehicle that hit them was abandoned nearby along the expressway and the driver ran away, state police said.
 Police later learned the suspect vehicle was reported stolen.

-The northbound lanes between 127th and 147th streets remain closed as authorities investigate, according to state police.
+The northbound lanes between 127th and 147th streets were closed while police investigated.
+They reopened just after 10 a.m.

 Sun-Times Media contributed to this report.